BoisterousCoder/project-magic/README.md

 ## Running Just The Server

-Run `npm server` to just start the server.
+Run `npm test` to just start the server.
 The client will remain unchanged from the last build.

 ## Code sructure